Klann linkage

 The proportions of each of the links in the mechanism are defined to optimize the linearity of the foot for one-half of the rotation of the crank.
 The remaining rotation of the crank allows the foot to be raised to a predetermined height before returning to the starting position and repeating the cycle.
 Two of these linkages coupled together at the crank and one-half cycle out of phase with each other will allow the frame of a vehicle to travel parallel to the ground.

-The Klann linkage provides many of the benefits of more advanced walking vehicles without some of their limitations.
+The Klann linkage is supposed to provide many of the benefits of more advanced walking vehicles without some of their limitations.
 It can step over curbs, climb stairs, or travel into areas that are currently not accessible with wheels but does not require microprocessor control or multitudes of actuator mechanisms.
 It fits into the technological space between these walking devices and axle-driven wheels.

 Mechanism

 Klann linkage work on the basis of kinematics where all links gives relative motion with each other.
 It converts the rotatory motion to linear motion, and looks like an animal walking.

-This animation show the working of klann mechanism.
+This animation shows the working of a klann mechanism.